Kotlin Multiplatform Help

 Introduce a view model

-2. In composeApp/src/androidMain/kotlin, create a new MainViewModel Kotlin class:
+1. In the sharedUI/src/commonMain/.../greetingkmp directory, create a new MainViewModel Kotlin class:

 import androidx.lifecycle.ViewModel class MainViewModel : ViewModel() { // ... }

-This class extends Android's ViewModel class, which ensures the correct behavior regarding lifecycle and configuration changes.
+This class extends Android's ViewModel class to align with the platform's expectations regarding lifecycle and configuration changes.

 import kotlinx.coroutines.flow.MutableStateFlow import kotlinx.coroutines.flow.StateFlow class MainViewModel : ViewModel() { private val _greetingList = MutableStateFlow<List<String>>(listOf()) val greetingList: StateFlow<List<String>> get() = _greetingList }